 Only in the nineteenth century, after taking into account iron ore trade, once again, a decision to modernize the waterfront and revive the harbour operation was made.
 Today, it is divided into three main parts: commercial – from which you can take a ferry to Africa and European harbours; piscatorial and sports – together with a beach and El Cable Ingles construction – the iron ore loading ramp.

-If you are in Puerto y Parque Nicolas Salmeron, you should go to the pier to take a look at the city from the sea perspective.
+If you are in Puerto y Parque Nicolas Salmeron, you should go to the pier to look at the city from the sea perspective.

-In the twentieth century, the region was revived thanks to, surprisingly, its desert climate.
+Surprisingly, the region was revived in the twentieth century thanks to its desert climate.
 The local farmers have started mass cultivation of greenhouse foods.
 Multiple film crews came to the desert to film the so-called spaghetti westerns.
-With the success, the tourists came to the region, who appreciated the sunny beaches.
 Even today, in solar parks, they are working on extracting fresh water from seawater.
 There are also works concerned with finding the most optimal method of obtaining solar energy.
 All of that made Almeria one of the richest regions of Andalusia.

-The city alone is not a well-known or popular holiday destination, but I really advise you to go there and explore it.
-It abounds with various attractions and beautiful architecture, including the aforementioned Cathedral, John Lennon Monument, and museums, including Museo de Almeria – a small place offering an extraordinary collection presenting the history of the region and the city.
+The city alone is not a well-known or popular holiday destination, but I advise you to go there and explore it.
+It abounds with various attractions and beautiful architecture, including the Cathedral mentioned above, John Lennon Monument, and museums, including Museo de Almeria – a small place offering an extraordinary collection presenting the region's history and the city.

 Crisscrossing narrow streets with a rich offer of tapas bars, hotels and shops resemble other Andalusian cities.
-However, there is something magical in it, and knowing the history of the place, it is easier to feel its unique atmosphere.
+However, there is something magical in it, and knowing the place's history makes it easier to feel its unique atmosphere.
 The local university lures young people to the city who manage the nightlife.

 You absolutely should visit Mercado Central to try a few of its delicacies, including wine, olives, Spanish ham, cheese, fresh fish and seafood.